AathiEswar/WeatherApp--Hoppy-Mobility-Services/README.md

  Step 2 : Navigate to the project directory using the command cd <project-name>

- Step 3 : Install the Dependencies using the command "flutter pub get"
+ Step 3 : Enable Dart SDK and install the Dependencies using the command "flutter pub get"

  Step 4 : Connect Device or Emulator and add configuraton as "Flutter" and enter entry point as "main.dart"